Skip to main content

 00:23:21:15 – 00:23:51:00

-Okay, I’ll start.
-That’s a that’s a good one.
-So I’m I’m just I’m thinking about a company that we’re working with right now.
-And what we’re helping them do is to operationalize their sustainability environmental sustainability plan.
+[Michelle] Okay, I’ll start.
+That’s a, that’s a good one.
+So, I’m thinking about a company that we’re working with right now.
+And what we’re helping them do is to operationalize their sustainability, environmental sustainability plan.
 They have a big impact.
 It’s a food company.
-They have a huge impact on, you know, carbon emissions are, you know, regenerative agriculture, things like that.
+They have a huge impact on, you know, carbon emissions, you know, regenerative agriculture, things like that.

 00:23:51:00 – 00:24:33:21

 And they have very high goals.
-And this and it completely goes with their individual purpose and their values.
-And they have consistent in terms of being really ahead of the game on this issue.
-So it’s a real privilege to work with them.
-What’s what’s challenging, though, is you get the issues that are going on, you know, the war in Ukraine, issues with the supply chain, pressures from Wall Street where leaders are feeling like, oh, gosh, I have to make these short term decisions at the expense of sort of our long term commitments that are really in line with our values and our purpose, i.e. the sustainability work that we’re trying to do.
+And this completely goes with their individual purpose and their values.
+And they have been consistent in terms of being really ahead of the game on this issue.
+So, it’s a real privilege to work with them.
+What’s challenging, though, is you get the issues that are going on, you know, the war in Ukraine, issues with the supply chain, pressures from Wall Street.
+Where leaders are feeling like, ‘oh, gosh, I have to make these short-term decisions at the expense of sort of our long-term commitments that are really in line with our values and our purpose, i.e. the sustainability work that we’re trying to do.’

 00:24:33:27 – 00:24:58:25

-And so they’re feeling like they have to make these tradeoffs and say, you know what, we need to kick the can down the line on on sustainability.
+And so, they’re feeling like they have to make these tradeoffs and say, you know what, we need to kick the can down the line on sustainability.
 We need to deliver to Wall Street, and the pressures are just too great.
-So what they’re trying to do is change the conversation there from being sort of an either or conversation around short term versus long term and sort of the thinking we’ve all had to adjust and conversation.
+So, what they’re trying to do is change the conversation there, from being sort of an either-or conversation, around short term versus long term and sort of the thinking we’ve all had to yes-and conversation.

 00:24:59:01 – 00:25:24:09

 So how do you balance both things?
-And this one involves getting finance people involved and and helping to have those conversations because it’s a completely new way of thinking.
-So, you know, I’m not trying to sugarcoat this and say that the challenges, these challenges are very, very real and people’s jobs depend to depend on them.
-But it’s almost like we need a paradigm shift to to order to do this.
+And this one involves getting finance people involved and helping to have those conversations because it’s a completely new way of thinking.
+So, you know, I’m not trying to sugarcoat this and say that the challenges, these challenges are very, very real, and people’s jobs depend on them.
+But it’s almost like we need a paradigm shift in order to do this.

 00:25:24:09 – 00:25:50:17

-And and the guiding light there is the values and the purpose to force these kinds of conversations.
-You know, during these challenges.
-Roger, anything to add?
-I love again, the yes, I am thinking, but here’s what I discovered.
-I found in my research.
-It’s very hard to get the win win.
-Yes.
-And solutions that most of life involves very hard tradeoffs.
+[Ranjay] I love again, the ‘yes-and’ thinking, but here’s what I discovered.
+I found in my research, it’s very hard to get the win-win, ‘yes-and’ solutions, that most of life involves very hard tradeoffs.

 00:25:50:20 – 00:26:15:21

-Hopefully yes ends.
-But you’re still stuck in some of the diagonals where you’re forced to make.
-So I ended up calling these people practical idealists.
-You know, the idealists, they want to get to win win.
-But they also recognize that there are some things that never get the win that are going to be, you know, if I’m a food service company, I’m going to use plastic packaging until there’s a better solution, Right?
+You hope for the yes-ands, but you’re still stuck in some of the off diagonals where you’re forced to make.
+So, I ended up calling these people practical idealists.
+You know, the idealists want to get to win-win, but they also recognize that there are some things that never get to a win-win.
+That are going to be, you know, if I’m a food service company, I’m going to use plastic packaging until there’s a better solution, right?

 00:26:15:26 – 00:26:38:27

-I might even use some other plastic content that may not be I may not be able to get to sustainable agriculture 100%.
-So how do we learn to decide what’s the trade offs in this whole situation?
-While I’m aiming for the.
-Yes.
-And so I love the yes.
-I am thinking unfortunately hard to be there always all the time.
+I might even use some other plastic content that may not be – I may not be able to get to sustainable agriculture 100%.
+So, how do we learn to decide what’s the tradeoffs in this whole situation?
+While I’m aiming for the yes-and.
+So, I love the yes-and thinking, unfortunately hard to be there always, all the time.

 00:26:39:00 – 00:26:56:26

-Well, believe it or not, we have time for one more question.
+[Julie] Well, believe it or not, we have time for one more question.
 And I love both of your takes on this.
-When we talk about leadership, we tend to think of the C-suite or the executive committee, but would love to get your thoughts on all of us as leaders, whether we sit at the top, middle or bottom.
+When we talk about leadership, we tend to think of the C-suite or the executive committee.
+But I would love to get your thoughts on all of us as leaders, whether we sit at the top, middle or bottom.
 So, Michelle, we’ll start with you.

 00:26:56:29 – 00:27:19:07